MrDmitry/aidenhale.dev/web/data/work/yocto_prebuilts/README.md

 ### Dependencies are hard

-Initially we considered build-time dependencies to not be important for the pre-builts, after all as long as you can extract it, no extra dependencies are needed.
+Initially we considered build-time dependencies to not be important for the prebuilts, after all as long as you can extract it, no extra dependencies are needed.
 But that's not necessarily true for `-dev` packages, as they most definitely are build-only dependencies.
 It'd be extremely complex for us to try and analyze build-time dependencies of any `-dev` package that we generated - the dependency could be in a `XXXConfig.cmake` module, or in any other